zijian-wan/PSTAT235-Winter2023/assignments/assignment1/assignment1.md

   GROUP BY title
 );

 The correlation is 1.
-The number of ratings is strongly correlated with number of people watching it.
+The number of ratings is strongly correlated with the number of people watching it.